-Syntax --macro filename

-Note that this option must be placed before the --backend option on the command line.

-The C-SPY macro file to be used (filename extension mac).

-Description Use this option to specify a C-SPY macro file to be loaded before executing the target application.
+Syntax macro filename Note that this option must be placed before thebackend option on the command line.
+Parameters filename The C-SPY macro file to be used (filename extension mac).
+For use with cspybat Description Use this option to specify a C-SPY macro file to be loaded before executing the target application.
 This option can be used more than once on the command line.

-See also Briefly about using C-SPY macros, page 414.

-Project>Options>Debugger>Setup>Setup macros>Use macro file
+See also Briefly about using C-SPY macros, page 418.
+IË Project>Options>Debugger>Setup>Setup macros>Use macro file

---macro_param

-Syntax --macro_param [param=value]
+--macro\param

-Note that this option must be placed before the --backend option on the command line.

-Parameters param = value

-param is a parameter defined using the param C-SPY macro construction.

-value is a value.

-Description Use this option to assign av value to a C-SPY macro parameter.
+Syntax macro_param [param=value] Note that this option must be placed before thebackend option on the command line.
+Parameters param = value param is a parameter defined using theparam C-SPY macro construction. value is a value.
+For use with cspybat Description Use this option to assign av value to a C-SPY macro parameter.
 This option can be used more than once on the command line.

-See also Macro parameters, page 421.
+See also Macro parameters, page 425.